 Chapada dos Veadeiros

-At last but not least, discover the Jalapão State Park, which is located in the microregion of Jalapão in eastern Tocantins.
+At last, but not least, discover the Jalapão State Park, which is in the microregion of Jalapão in eastern Tocantins.
 It is during the autumn that the dry period begins, so, with the milder temperature and the super green vegetation, the landscape is even more beautiful!
 The best tours there are the sand dunes, the river beaches (did you think we had forgotten the beaches?), not forgetting the waterfalls and natural pools, of course!

 But don’t worry friends, there are many other regions of Brazil besides Rio de Janeiro for you to enjoy the real winter chill while you study in Brazil!
-Let’s star with Gramado e Canela:
+Let’s start with Gramado e Canela:

 Gramado e Canela